jdai8/cmsc430/README.md

 #### Unbound variables

-Although this isn't a *run-time* error, I also added a more friendly error message for unbound variables.
+Although this isn't a *run-time* error, I also added a more friendly compile-time error message for unbound variables.

-We just `raise` during `alphatize` if a variable isn't in scope:
+We can `raise` during `alphatize` if a variable isn't in scope:
 ```racket
   [(? symbol? x)
     (hash-ref env x (lambda () (raise (~a "unbound variable: " x))))]